Best-of Guides Greater London

 The Best Japanese Restaurants in London

 Japanese restaurants came quite late to the culinary party in the UK, but now every gourmet worth their bonito flakes knows just how extraordinary Japanese food can be.
-It’s not just the quality of the seasonal ingredients that sets it apart; it’s the sheer variety of styles on offer that makes it so interesting – and we’re now seeing more a much greater range of Japanese cuisine in London.
-Here is a selection of some of the capital’s most interesting Japanese restaurants.
+It’s not just the quality of the seasonal ingredients that sets it apart; it’s the sheer variety of styles on offer that makes it so interesting – and we’re now seeing a much greater range of Japanese cuisine in London.
+Here is our selection of some of the capital’s finest Japanese restaurants.

 Endo at The Rotunda